-The model constructed closely follows that used in the Qian (2019) paper on community assembly.
+The model of community assembly with varying proportion of ecological interaction type closely follows that used in the Qian (2019) paper on community assembly.
 Consider a community of N species.
 The interactions of this community are represented as an N x N matrix A. The diagonals of A are set to zero, to signify self-regulation.
 Each cell in the lower triangle is populated with a true or false value based on probability C, the connectance of the community.
 The lower triangle is then duplicated into the upper triangle, creating symmetrical intersections.
-Each of the intersections with true as their value become interactions between species i and j.
-The type of each of these interactions is then determined based on probability p.e, p.m, and p.c: mutualism, exploitation, and competition respectively, where the sum of these probabilities is equivalent to 1.
+Each of the intersections with true as their value become species interactions between species i and j.
+The type of each of these interactions is then determined based on probability p.e, p.m, and p.c:, exploitation, mutualism, and competition respectively, where the sum of these probabilities is 1.
 The weights of these interactions are then randomly drawn from a normal distribution of mean 1 and standard deviation 0.5.
-The signs of each side of the interaction are determined by the type.
+These weights are the strengths of the interactions between any pair of species.
+The signs of each side of the interaction are determined by the interaction type.
 Competition results in negative weights for both parties, exploitation results in a positive weight for one randomly selected party and a negative for the other, and mutualism results in positive weights for both parties.
 This yields a random model community, similar to that use in May’s (1972) approach.

-Once A is constructed, the population dynamics of the community are simulated.
-We utilized Qian’s (2019) model equation, which employs a Holling Type 2 functional response:
+Once the community matrix A is constructed, the population dynamics of the community are simulated.
+We utilized Qian’s (2019) model equation, which employs a modified Lotka-Volterra-type model with Holling Type 2 functional response for exploitative and mutualistic interactions:

-in which the variables included are as follows: Xi is population of species i, ri is the intrinsic growth rate, aij is the interaction weight in matrix A between species i and j, h is the half saturation constant of the functional response, si is the negative self-regulation term, and Ki is the carrying capacity of the community.
+Xi is population of species i, ri is the intrinsic growth rate, aij is the interaction weight in matrix A between species i and j, h is the half saturation constant of the type 2 functional response, si is the negative self-regulation term, and Ki is the carrying capacity of the community.
 C, M, E+, and E- are simply subset matrices of A, separating the interaction types.
+Note that the competitive interaction do not follow the type 2 functional response.
 The default values for these variables were kept constant with those used in Qian (2019) across their simulations.